 Schedule Check-In Meetings with Yourself.
 Create an appointment with yourself to check in on your goals and engage in self-reflection.
 According to a recent paper from Harvard Business School, setting aside 15 minutes at the end of your workday to reflect can impact your success.
 So whether it’s every three months, six months, or a year, keep it consistent and mark it in your calendar.
 Use it as time to gauge the progress you’ve been making.

 Be Flexible.
 There’s a good chance that our values and situations may change along the way.
-In the past people normally stayed at a job for many years, but a recent study by Future Workplace indicates the new norm is closer to about three years.
+In the past people normally stayed at a job for many years, but a recent study by Career Builder showed that 45% of employees plan to stay in their current job less than two years.
 Apply the same budgeting strategies and goal-setting habits you’ve developed throughout your self-designed plan.
 Keep an open mind, embrace changes, and adjust accordingly.

 By following these steps, you’ll have a great start on planning for the long haul and turning your dreams into a reality.
 Along the way you’ll inevitably run into obstacles or have a change of heart, but by consistently checking in and staying flexible you’ll tackle your goals.
 Just remember to stay focused and be true to yourself, and you’ve got it in the bag.